 The project/programme of the nominee are assessed by the Jury on the basis of the following criteria:

 The project/programme practices Education for Sustainable Development (ESD) as transformative education in support of sustainable development, , leading to individual and social change.

-ESD is transformative education in that it empowers learners to transform themselves and the society they live in.
-The nominated project/programme should therefore enable learners to bring about changes for a more just, peaceful and sustainable world.
+ESD empowers learners to transform themselves and the society they live in.
+The nominated project/programme should therefore enable learners to bring about changes with a view to building a more just, peaceful and sustainable world.
 This can mean, for example, taking action against climate change, changing one’s consumption patterns, developing social entrepreneurship and sustainable livelihoods, or supporting those struggling against poverty.